zenml-io/mlstacks/docs/book/reference/debugging.md

 # Troubleshoot Known Problems

-These are some known problems that might arise out of running this recipe.
-Some of these are terraform commands but running `zenml stack recipe apply` would also achieve similar results as `terraform init` and `terraform apply`.
+These are some known problems that might arise out of running `mlstacks`.
+Errors for mlstacks deployments are usually related to changes that you might have made independently the original recipes or they might also relate to network or permissions issues.

+Usually the quickest way to start afresh is to run `zenml clean`, but note that this will also delete deployments that you might have made using `mlstacks`.

+You can also try to debug the problem by running the terraform commands from within the `mlstacks` config directory where the Terraform definition files are stored.

+You can also run the `mlstacks` commands with the `--debug` flag to get more information and decision points along the way.

+## Other known problems

+These are issues that sometimes get raised in the underlying Terraform
+implementation:

-- Running the script for the first time might result in an error with one of the resources - the Istio Ingressway.
-This is because of a limitation with the resource `kubectl_manifest` that needs the cluster to be set up before it installs its own resources. \
-   💡 Fix - Run `terraform apply` again in a few minutes and this should get resolved.
+- Running a Kubernetes-based deployment for the first time might result in an error with one of the resources - the Istio Ingressway.
+This is because of a limitation with the resource `kubectl_manifest` that needs the cluster to be set up before it installs its own resources. 💡 Fix - Run `terraform apply` again in a few minutes and this should get resolved.

 - When executing terraform commands, an error like this one:
   `timeout while waiting for plugin to start` \